AntaresSimulatorTeam/antares-xpansion/conception/Architecture_decision_records/Change_xpansion_nominal_case_to_use_simulator_lib.md

 - Make a lib of Antares and expose an API to retrieve problems data
 - Link to this API in Xpansion and retrieve data through said API instead of reading files
 - Handle this case as the nominal case for an Xpansion execution, mainly with Launcher.py

+Note: 20 Feb.
+2024: awaiting full readiness of study/API mode, archive mode is maintained in the meantime

 ## Consequences